terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/data_solution_extension.html.markdown

 ## Data Solution Extension (DSE)

 Data Solution Extension is one of the Solution Add-Ons available for VCD.
-It provides capability to extend VCD and deliver a portfolio of on-demand caching, messaging and database software.
+It provides capability to extend VCLOUD and deliver a portfolio of on-demand caching, messaging and database software.

-Terraform provider VCD v3.13 added initial support for configuring DSE and publishing it to tenants.
+Terraform provider VCLOUD v3.13 added initial support for configuring DSE and publishing it to tenants.

 ## Terraform resources and data sources

-Terraform provider VCD v3.13 adds support for Solution Landing Zone, Solution Add-On management and Data Solution Extension configuration resources with their respective data sources.
+Terraform provider VCLOUD v3.13 adds support for Solution Landing Zone, Solution Add-On management and Data Solution Extension configuration resources with their respective data sources.

 ### Solution Landing Zone and Add-On resources